sakeven/Selected/README.md

 2. Unzip it, and move it to the Applications directory.
 3. For the first installation, you need to set up Accessibility features to allow this app to capture selected text.

+# Settings for web browers
+1. Safari: you must enable 'Allow JavaScript from Apple Events' in the Developer section of Safari Settings to use 'do JavaScript'. https://developer.apple.com/documentation/safari-developer-tools/enabling-developer-features

+2. Chrome: you need to click on the menu bar: View - Developer - Allow JavaScript from Apple Events.

 # Features
 A Mac tool that allows various operations on selected text.